Elisabeth Kübler-Ross: Life, Death, and Transition workshops

+Kübler-Ross five stages of grief: denial, anger, bargaining, depression and acceptance.

 In the late 1970s, Kübler-Ross developed a series of 5-day residential workshops aimed at helping individuals who were nearing the end of their lives to live more fully during their remaining time.
 These workshops were designed to accommodate not only the dying but also their caregivers, who were encouraged to participate in the sessions.
 The workshops provided a forum for patients to share their stories and express their fears, anger, and grief regarding their impending death.
 A recurring theme in the workshops was addressing regrets associated with perceived wasted time and energy related to unresolved childhood issues such as abuse and neglect.
 These unresolved issues often manifested as misplaced anger, perfectionism, controlling behavior, prioritization of material wealth over relationships, feelings of unworthiness, and a lack of meaning.

 To address the intensity of these emotions, Kübler-Ross incorporated techniques to help participants externalize their emotions, including the release of buried rage, grief, and fear.
 This approach often facilitated a deeper understanding and resolution of long-standing pain, leading to a transformation of fear and grief into gratitude.
 Recognizing that caregivers also benefited from the workshops, Dr. Kübler-Ross opened the sessions to anyone seeking to live more fully until death.

 A distinctive feature of the workshops was the use of impromptu crayon drawings, a technique influenced by the work of Jungian analyst Dr. Susan Bach.
 Kübler-Ross instructed participants on drawing interpretation to help uncover unconscious reasons for their attendance and to address past losses.
 Additionally, she presented a model of human development encompassing four parts—emotional, intellectual, physical, and spiritual—referred to as "The Four Quadrants", which forms the basis of her work in the beginnings of the palliative care movement.
 She also addressed what she called "the five core emotions"—fear, anger, natural jealousy, grief, and love—and their natural expressions and distortions.